mjaschen/strava-helper-firefox/README.md

 ## Give Kudos to All

-A button in the upper left of every Strava page can be used to give Kudos to all visible activities.
+A button at top of your activity feed that can be used to give Kudos to all visible activities.
 It saves you a lot of time and your Strava friends get the litte dose of motivation they deserve!

 ## Remove Clutter